Reference Twice: A Simple and Unified Baseline for Few-Shot Instance Segmentation: Introduction

+To solve the issues mentioned above, we analyze the dual-branch architecture as shown in Fig.~\ref{fig:teaser}(a), where it typically extracts the class prototypes from support images to guide the query branch detector by feature aggregation~\cite{baik2020meta,yan2019meta,fan2020fgn}.
+The positions of the feature aggregation module can be summarized before and after the RPN, and the operation methods include channel-wise multiplication, addition, subtraction, and concatenation.
+A few methods~\cite{hu2021dense, han2022meta, han2022few} show that pooling operation would lead to complete loss of spatial information when extracting class prototypes.
+Thus, they directly use feature maps of the two branches to capture spatial correlation via the attention mechanism.
+These methods require the elaborate design of feature processing methods to avoid under-exploring visual cues from support data.
+One question ensues: {\emph{How to design an effective framework better to leverage the support guidance for query-based methods for FSIS?}

-Recently, Detection Transformer~\cite{cao2022cf,carion2020end,dai2021up,meng2021conditional,zhu2020deformable,zhang2021analogous,zhang2022eatformer} and corresponding mask-based variants~\cite{cheng2021maskformer,cheng2022masked} have made progressive processes with the goal of using object queries to represent each instance, which simplifies and unifies the instance segmentation pipeline.
-Motivated by the above, we propose a new framework based on the strong Mask2Former baseline to solve FSIS, gFSIS, and iFSIS in one unified framework.
-We carefully examine the training process of Mask2Former with only base class samples and identify two critical factors that help us design a simple solution to improve novel class performance.
-Firstly, in Tab.~\ref{tab:iou_table}, we find that object queries from support branch can well locate objects for novel classes, even without the novel fine-tuning process.
+In this work, we examine the properties of Mask2Former after base training and identify two critical factors that help design a solution to leverage the visual cues of support samples better.
+First, we show that object queries from the support branch (with ground truth mask input) can locate objects for novel classes well, even \textit{without} the fine-tuning process on novel classes.
 We term this as \emph{support query localization}.
-Secondly, in Fig.~\ref{fig:cm}, we calculate attention maps between object queries from support images and object queries from query images, and find that most object queries are highly correlated, even for most novel classes.
+Second, we calculate attention maps between object queries from support images and object queries from query images.
+We show that without fine-tuning, most object queries are highly correlated, even for most novel classes.
 We term this as \emph{support query categorization}.
+Thus, we propose query-level feature aggregation using object queries that encode high-level instance-wise categories and positioning information to complement feature-level feature aggregation using class prototypes as used in prior works~\cite{snell2017prototypical}.